 You should log the objective metric with Python SDK in your code.

 Specify the objective metric that you want to optimize.
 You can set either to maximize or minimize your target value.

-Specify the the following parameters with a positive integer:
+Specify the following parameters with a positive integer:

-Max experiment count: The maximum number of experiments to run.
-Sweep will keep spawning a new experiment until the total number of experiments reaches the count.
+- Max experiment count: The maximum number of experiments to run.
+A sweep will keep spawning a new experiment until the total number of experiments reaches the count.

 Noted that both Parallel experiment count and Max failed experiment count should be less than or equal to Max experiment count.